 It is easy to calculate the amount you spent treating your injury in the past.
 What’s more difficult is estimating how much your injury will cost you in the future.

-Unfortunately, not everyone completely recovers from their workplace injury.
-You may require ongoing treatment, rehabilitation, or even surgery.
-Your anticipated medical expenses should be factored into your workers’ comp settlement in addition to the bills that have been piling up.
+Unfortunately, not every injured worker experiences a full recovery.
+You may require ongoing medical care, rehabilitation, or even surgery.
+Your anticipated medical expenses should be factored into your workers comp settlement in addition to the bills that have been piling up.

 Workplace injuries cost you in many different ways.
 In addition to paying for expensive medical treatments, equipment, and doctor’s visits, you may also be earning less.

 If your injuries prevent you from performing your regular job duties, you may be forced to take a reduced paycheck or stay home entirely.
-The workers’ compensation program is designed to compensate you for any lost wages, at a rate based on your Average Weekly Wage.
-(Here’s how your Average Weekly Wage is calculated.)
+Workers compensation benefits are designed to compensate you for any lost wages, at a rate based on your Average Weekly Wage.
+(How is workers comp calculated?
+Click here to learn more.)

 But again, it’s important to consider the loss to your earning potential as well as any past wages you might have missed out on.
-If you are rendered permanently disabled—either partially or completely—this should be factored into your workers’ comp settlement.
+If you are left with a permanent disability, this should be factored into your workers comp settlement.

-Any and all expenses relating to your workers’ comp claim should be taken into account when calculating your settlement.
+Any and all expenses relating to your workers compensation claim should be taken into account when calculating your settlement.
 Even legal fees.